West Coast, Tasmania: Climate

-The ethos
+Transportation and Economy

 Many outsiders have had difficulty understanding the isolation of the west coast, and the small communities, and the historical context to that isolation.
 Initially the only way in and out was by sea, and no serviceable roads to either the north or east existed until the 1930s (east) or the 1960s (north).
 Railways were the main land connection from the 1920s to the 1960s - though that connection was with the north coast, rather than the more populous southeast.

-The treacherous conditions at Hell's Gates at the mouth of Macquarie Harbour, and ocean travel along the exposed western side of Tasmania have made marine travel a dangerous pastime even to the current day, despite modern technology.
+The treacherous conditions at Hells Gates at the mouth of Macquarie Harbour, and ocean travel along the exposed western side of Tasmania have made marine travel a dangerous pastime even to the current day, despite modern technology.
 Memorial plaques to recent lost sailors on the wall at the northern edge of the Strahan wharf illustrate this.

 The current airstrip is at Strahan, with the airstrip at Queenstown no longer a current registered landing ground.
 In the 1970s a regular service to the east coast was run by Airlines of Tasmania.

 All transport services to the west coast are subject to interruption by severe weather.
 In addition to closures of air and marine service, the roads to the west coast may be blocked for days at a time by ice and snow during severe winter conditions.

 The consequence of the isolation, and the ways that the communities coped with the difficulties, were little examined prior to the 1990s, except for parts of Tim Bowden's 1979 Radio Documentary "The West Coasters", and various references in Geoffrey Blainey's "The Peaks of Lyell" book and the important works of C.J.
 Binks and Kerry Pink.

 Since the rise of tourism on the west coast, the Franklin Dam issue and the creation of the world heritage wilderness area, a steady number of small publications concerning the history and features of the region have been produced.

 For a brief time in the early 20th century the west coast had population and political power on a parity with Hobart and Launceston.
 Following the demise of most of the Zeehan mines, the west coast population has either remained static, or declined relative to other parts of the island.